Gretsch White Falcon

 The Gretsch White Falcon is an electric hollow-body guitar introduced in 1954 by Gretsch.

-This guitar was created as a "showpiece" to exhibit the craft of Gretsch's luthiers, sales, and demonstration representative, Jimmie Webster, who created it for the 1954 NAMM Show.
+This guitar was created as a "showpiece" to exhibit the craft of Gretsch's luthiers, sales, and demonstration representative, Jimmie Webster, who created it for the 1954 NAMM Convention.
 The guitar was so popular that it was put into production and went on sale the following year.
 Since then, it has undergone various changes and is still being made today.
 As of 2013, Gretsch offers a number of guitars in its "Falcon" series, including a custom-built replica of the original, which is priced in the US at $12,000 (approximately £8300).

-The White Falcon's distinctive appearance is owed to its 17-inch size (white, with gold-sparkle pickguard featuring an engraved falcon) and its hardware: Jimmie Webster's 1954 version had triple binding, gold-plated hardware, an ebony fretboard with mother-of-pearl inlays, and an eye-catching "Cadillac G" tailpiece.
+The White Falcon's distinctive appearance is owed to its 17-inch width (white, with gold-sparkle pickguard featuring an engraved falcon) and its hardware: Jimmie Webster's 1954 version had triple binding, gold-plated hardware, an ebony fretboard with mother-of-pearl inlays, and an eye-catching "Cadillac G" tailpiece.

 Origins and history

 In early 1954, Jimmie Webster sought to design a guitar to improve upon the Gibson Super 400.
 He wanted a "Dream Guitar," and gained his inspiration by walking through the Gretsch factory watching the construction of the many diverse musical instruments the company produced.
 From the banjo production line, Webster recalled the engraved pearl inlays that adorned the fretboard and headstock.
 Many of Gretsch's drums were covered with thick sparkly gold plastic that could also be used as binding on guitars.

-The White Falcon was unveiled at the NAMM show in July 1954.
+The White Falcon was unveiled at the NAMM Convention in July 1954.
 It was displayed as "the guitar of the future," but Gretsch initially had no plans to manufacture the model.
 It was supposed to be a showpiece, much like GM's Motorama "Dream Cars" of the day.